Desewah/House-Prices-Analysis/README.md

 <br>
 2 — Key Insights From the Data
-🏠 House Prices Distribution
+House Prices Distribution

-Prices were right-skewed, meaning a few very expensive houses raise the overall average.
+Prices were right-skewed, meaning a few expensive houses raised the overall average.

 The median price was a more stable measure than the mean.

 📏 Living Area vs Sale Price

-There was a strong positive correlation between living area (sq ft) and sale price.
+There was a strong positive correlation between living area and sale price.

 Larger homes consistently sold for more, with some exceptions based on location.

-💡 Price Per Square Foot
+Price Per Square Foot

 Creating the price per sq ft feature exposed interesting differences:

-Some smaller homes had a higher price per sq ft, suggesting location and renovation can influence value more than size.
+Some smaller homes had a higher price per square foot, suggesting that location and renovation can influence value more than size.

-📉 Outliers
+Outliers

-A few extremely large or extremely expensive houses were distorting the analysis.
+A few expensive houses were distorting the analysis.

 Removing or adjusting them produced cleaner visualizations and more reliable trends.

-📊 Inferential Statistics
+Inferential Statistics

 Using a one-sample t-test, I tested whether the average house price exceeds $180,000.